MicrosoftDocs/ai-builder/ai-builder-docs/rai-dataprivacysecurity.md

 **We secure your data**: We help protect your data with encryption at rest and in transit, rigorous physical security controls, and data isolation between tenants.​

 **Your data is private**: We won’t use your data except as you instruct.
-Our commitments to privacy include support for [GDPR] (https://learn.microsoft.com/compliance/regulatory/gdpr), [ISO/IEC 27018] (https://learn.microsoft.com/compliance/regulatory/offering-ISO-27018), and our [Data Protection Addendum] (https://www.microsoft.com/licensing/docs/view/Microsoft-Products-and-Services-Data-Protection-Addendum-DPA).​
+Our commitments to privacy include support for [GDPR](https://learn.microsoft.com/compliance/regulatory/gdpr), [ISO/IEC 27018](https://learn.microsoft.com/compliance/regulatory/offering-ISO-27018), and our [Data Protection Addendum](https://www.microsoft.com/licensing/docs/view/Microsoft-Products-and-Services-Data-Protection-Addendum-DPA).​

 **You're protected against AI security risks**: We help safeguard against AI-focused risks such as harmful content and prompt injections.​
 ​